 How to get to the Ura e Brarit

-- There are minibusses that run to Ferraj village.
+- Some minibusses run to Ferraj village.
 From the Tirana city center take the Orange bus to Kinostudio.
 From Kinostudio you can take a bus to Ferraj.

-- Rent a bike like I did!
+- Rent a bike as I did!
 It’s the cool way to explore the rural area of Tirana.

 - Walk.
 It’s only 9 Kilometers from Tirana.
-It’s a good 2-hour walk.
+It’s an excellent 2-hour walk.